Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves

 \section{Abstract}

-We demonstrate the construction of Poisson structures via Lie algebroids on moduli spaces of stable Higgs bundles over stacky curves.
-Considering specific cases of such Deligne-Mumford stacks, as well as of twistings, provides various important examples of moduli spaces that can be equipped with a Poisson structure.
-Special attention is given to moduli spaces of parabolic Higgs bundles and of Higgs bundles over root stacks.
+We demonstrate the construction of Poisson structures via Lie algebroids on moduli spaces of twisted stable Higgs bundles over stacky curves.
+The construction provides new examples of Poisson structures on such moduli spaces.
+Special attention is paid at moduli spaces of parabolic Higgs bundles over a root stack.

 {\fnsymbol{footnote}}